Yearly "Wellness" visits

 • Advance care planning.

-Your doctor or other health care provider will also perform a cognitive assessment to look for signs of dementia, including Alzheimer’s disease.
+Your health care provider will also perform a cognitive assessment to look for signs of dementia, including Alzheimer’s disease.
 Signs of cognitive impairment include trouble remembering, learning new things, concentrating, managing finances, and making decisions about your everyday life.
-If your doctor or other health care provider thinks you may have cognitive impairment, Medicare covers a separate visit to do a more thorough review of your cognitive function and check for conditions like dementia, depression, anxiety, or delirium and design a care plan.
+If your health care provider thinks you may have cognitive impairment, Medicare covers a separate visit to do a more thorough review of your cognitive function and check for conditions like dementia, depression, anxiety, or delirium and design a care plan.

 Note